ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 and the `Demography team <https://hub.ihme.washington.edu/pages/viewpage.action?pageId=83205636>`_.
 This document seeks to add in Sim Science specific information and common practices.

-**The Cluster:** a group of interconnected computers that work together to perform computationally intensive tasks.
-For researchers on sim science, the most common task we use the cluster for is opening Juptyer notebooks to run code.
+**The Cluster:**  a group of powerful computers provided by IHME for computationally intensive tasks.These computers can all access a shared file system.For researchers on sim science, the most common task we use the cluster for is opening Jupyter notebooks to run code.
 We will go into more depth on this task below.

 For general information on the cluster, please see the Module 3 within the